 Courage to start a business.
-Most people don’t want to start a small business because they don’t have an idea, don’t have the funds, don’t have the time, and fear rejection.
+Most people don’t want to start a small business for a variety of reasons: they don’t have an idea, don’t have the funds, don’t have the time, and fear rejection.
 But thanks to the internet, the cost to start has gone way down.
 If you have no debt and low startup costs, then your courage to start goes up.

 Courage to break up.
 Let’s say you are saddled with debt and have an unstable job.
 Despite hating your partner, you stay in your loveless relationship for the financial security.
-If you don’t have debt and have your finances in order, you can break free from your relationship and find happiness elsewhere.
+If you don’t have debt, you can break free from your relationship.
+If you have your finances in order, you can find happiness elsewhere.